 Why Form an Anonymous LLC?

-Forming an Anonymous LLC provides liability protection, as well as all of the other benefits of a regular LLC.
+Forming an Anonymous LLC provides liability protection, as well as all the other benefits of a regular LLC.
 This includes not ownership information on the Internet, keeping your home address private, and keeping your assets hidden.
 Whether you work in a controversial line of business, or are a public figure, or simply wish to keep your private life private, it is a good option.

 What are the Benefits of Anonymous LLCs in Delaware?

-Anonymous LLCs have all of the great benefits that LLCs typically offer with a few extra advantages.
+Anonymous LLCs have all the great benefits that LLCs typically offer with a few extra advantages.
 Here are some of the most common benefits of Delaware anonymous LLCs.

 - Privacy Protection: Forming an anonymous LLC means that your company information is no longer public.
 This is important if you wish to keep a low profile.